inverse-inc/packetfence/t/venom/test_suites/wired_dot1x_eap_peap_firewall_sso_https/TESTSUITE.md

 1. Check node has been deleted
 1. Disable `node_cleanup` task
 1. Restart `pfcron` to take change into account
+1. Delete Firewall SSO
+1. Restart `pfsso` to take change into account
+1. Disable SSO in base advanced configuration with the following parameters:
+- sso_on_access_reevaluation: disabled
+- sso_on_accounting: disabled
 1. Unconfigure and delete REALMS
 1. Delete domain
 1. Delete connection profile